uwescience/myria-website/docs/myria-ec2.markdown

 ```
 myria-cluster create spot-test-cluster --region us-west-2 --zone us-west-2a --spot-price 0.08 --cluster-size 80 --instance-type m2.2xlarge
 ```

+Note that clusters using spot instances cannot be stopped and started.

 ### Stop and start your Myria cluster